 Thank you for keeping this premium plastic out of the landfill.

 Dr. Shrink, Inc. Expands Recycling Efforts with New England-based Clean Ocean Access & Switch Energy Corp. in Ontario, Canada.

-Every year, Dr. Shrink partners with the Michigan Recycling Coalition (MRC) and Bay Area Recycling for Charities (BARC) to keep used shrink wrap out of Michigan landfills.
-This year, Dr. Shrink has expanded their efforts by recently partnering with Clean Ocean Access (COA), a New England-based non-profit organization, to promote their Shrink Wrap Recycling Project on Nantucket, as well as Switch Energy Corp. out of Clinton, Ontario, Canada for shrink wrap recycling throughout most of Ontario.
+Every year, Dr. Shrink partners with the Michigan Recycling Coalition (MRC) and Bay Area Recycling for Communities (BARC) to keep used shrink wrap out of Michigan landfills.
+For the third year, Dr. Shrink has expanded their efforts by partnering with Clean Ocean Access (COA), a New England-based non-profit organization, to promote their Shrink Wrap Recycling Project in Massachusetts, Maine, Rhode Island, and on Nantucket, as well as Switch Energy Corp. out of Clinton, Ontario, Canada for shrink wrap recycling throughout most of Ontario.

 Are you located in the New England area?

 Clean Ocean Access’ (COA) Shrink Wrap Recycling Project aims to prevent plastic film from entering landfills or incinerators by collecting the shrink wrap from marinas, boatyards, vessel owners, and local agricultural operations, and transporting the material to TerraCycle in New Jersey for recycling.
 TerraCycle specializes in collecting and repurposing hard-to-recycle waste through a variety of platforms, including large-scale recycling, which helps organizations like Clean Ocean Access recycle large volumes of waste.

 For more information about Clean Ocean Access and how you can take part in the Shrink-Wrap Recycling Project, please email firstname.lastname@example.org or call 401-236-2561.
 More information can also be found on www.cleanoceanaccess.org/programs/shrink-wrap-recycling/.